 Ceremony Photos -

 Ordering Your Ring

 You may order your ring after you have accumulated 75 undergraduate Credit Hours:

 (Master's and Doctoral students may order at anytime)

 Fall 2019 Ring Days will be held on campus September 10-13, 2019 in the LSC lobby

 and September 16 at The Woodlands Center, main lobby.

 Rings may be ordered anytime at the University Bookstore or online

-NOTE: Rings ordered after August 1, 2019 will be held for the Fall 2019 Ceremony.
+NOTE: Rings ordered after September 19, 2019 will not be included in the Fall 2019 Ceremony.

 By Phone: 1-866-BALFOUR (1-866-225-3687)